-Add the Android SDK to your app
+Add the Campaign SDK to your Android app

 Before you begin